Honest Chicken COVID-19 Policy

 Site Specific COVID19 Risk Assessments

 Every restaurant has had a site-specific risk assessment undertaken to identify risks and hazards from the Coronavirus.
 Measures have been put in place to either eliminate or decrease the likelihood of contracting COVID-19.
 The site-specific risk assessments are relayed to all employees who work within their designated restaurant, so they are aware of the safe methods of working required within the premises.

 COVID-19 Site H&S Representatives

 Each restaurant has elected a H&S representative to feedback on all issues relating COVID-19 and safe ways of working.
 These H&S representatives have been direct communication to the management team to raise any concerns, give feedback and confirm best practices.
 Daily discussions between the restaurant H&S representative and the management will take place.
 Feeding back any improvements on the site-specific risk assessment.

 There is also an anonymous group “Honest Guardian” is available for employees to raise any concerns issues relating to COVID-19

 Food Collection & Queuing Areas

 Each food collection area and queue are marked with a safe social distance of 1m, via floor markings and signage.
-Employees have been trained not enter the marked zone when guest or collection drivers are in the zone.
+Employees have been trained not to enter the marked zone when guest or collection drivers are in the zone.
 Daily inspection of the condition of the designated area floor tape, to make sure it is still visible and in acceptable condition.

-Dedicated FOH coordinators are in place ensure that the handoff process can be managed without close face to face interaction.
+Dedicated FOH coordinators are in place to ensure that the handoff process can be managed without close face to face interaction.

 Clear customer and delivery drive guidance on socially distance guidance has been erected at queuing points.